p314dO/Smtp-User-Enum/README.md

 This script was inspired by the SMTP module of Footprinting on HackTheBox, which highlights techniques for enumerating users on an SMTP server.

+## Disclaimers

+> THIS TOOL IS INTENDED FOR EDUCATIONAL PURPOSES ONLY AND SHOULD NOT BE USED FOR ANY ILLEGAL ACTIVITIES.
+USE THIS TOOL ONLY IN ENVIRONMENTS WHERE YOU HAVE EXPLICIT PERMISSION FROM THE OWNER TO PERFORM PENETRATION TESTING.

+{1n_mY_m4Ch1n3_W0rK5}